Catalog

 Lecture Series

-Students are required to attend lectures by professional graphic designers each term.
+Students are required to attend lectures by professional designers each term.
 Industry professionals from both national and international arenas have spoken at Woodbury on various design topics including typography, logo development, entertainment media, motion graphics, information graphics, environmental graphics, and print.

 Professional Affiliations